 Nest offers only three hours of free cloud storage before its paywall kicks in.
 That’s nothing.
 Nest also restricts access to its most impressive features, including familiar face detection and motion zones.

-To be fair, Nest recently introduced its $5-per-month Nest Aware plan, which gives you five days of cloud storage and full feature access for a low monthly price.
+To be fair, Nest’s cheapest Nest Aware plan is only $5 per month, and it gives you five days of cloud storage and full feature access.
 But still, Arlo gives you seven days for free.
-And even Arlo’s service plan gives you more storage for less money per month.
+And even if you pay for one of Arlo’s service plans, you can still get more storage for less money per month.

 Both the Nest Cam IQ Indoor and the Arlo Q are HD cameras—and they both record in 1080p.
 But Nest sweetens the deal by giving its IQ Indoor camera both a 4K sensor and HDR.